clock774/Minecraft-1.3.2/README.md

 # Minecraft-1.3.2
- Mcp decompiled source code of minecraft 1.3.2
+ Mcp decompiled source code of minecraft 1.3.2.

+ Only java part.